rupeshtiwari/rupeshtiwari/README.md

 ## JavaScript for beginners

 Typescript and JavaScript are both important to learn if you want to become front-end developer or full stack developer using JavaScript node.js.
+Here are the list of free video courses that you will enjoy and learn about JavaScript and node.js from beginning.

 - [Video: Javascript essential concepts for beginners/interview videos](https://www.youtube.com/watch?v=Kv37h5aReq4&list=PLZed_adPqIJoGpa6R2QdJy9RnqmOIy1Qd)
   - [Source Code: JavaScript basic concepts tutorial code including hoisting, closure etc.](https://github.com/rupeshtiwari/javascript-concepts).